pauldzy/NHDPlus_Navigation_PG/doc/classic.md

 I don't know the design considerations for classic navigation logic but one constraint was that dynamic navigation was limited to a single NHDPlus VPU to conserve computing resources.
 Cross-vpu navigation was then precached in static tables and integrated in a post navigation step.
 So the logic to span VPU outputs is a complicating factor that the other logic branches simply do not need to address.

-Secondly the overall approach is what I often term a "gulp, mark and prune" logic whereby a very large superset of the data is marshalled in a temporary table and then logic committed against that recordset.
-It can make the code hard to follow as recordset selectors are adjusted before a final pruning.
+Secondly the overall approach is what I often term a "gulp, mark and extract" logic whereby a very large superset of the data is marshalled in a temporary table and then logic committed against that recordset.
+It can make the code hard to follow as recordset selectors are adjusted before a final extraction.
 If my explanations are lacking please enter an issue to prod me to better explain things.

+Navigation in classic logic recurses level paths in the dataset.
+While this provides a performance boost in many instances where level paths comprise thousands of flowlines, the shortcut is devalued by the need to check individual flowlines against limiters and recalculate the path time and length.
+Overall it makes for a complicated logic.
+The NLDI rewrite declined to follow this logic and I concur as my general feeling is with modern databases this boost is wash at best.
+However it is worth emphasizing that fundmentally classic navigation is different from NLDI and WATERS v3.0 navigation in it's usage of level paths.

 #### Upstream Mainline